-To ensure the security and protection of students, staff, and property, the board employs security personnel, including contracting with different law enforcement agencies for school resource officers.
+The board utilizes police officers, school resource officers (SROs), school marshals, and/or security personnel to ensure the security and protection of students, staff, and property.

 In accordance with law, the board has coordinated with the campus administrators and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
 The law enforcement duties of district school resource officers are addressed in policy CKE(LOCAL).
+The duties of other security personnel are addressed in district policy and administrative regulations.